hadihdz/lccm_vc/README.md

 https://drive.google.com/drive/folders/1fYlJJCC9EoSr2zm5zHVsnfRt3qK6zrNq?usp=sharing

 Please download them, and put them in a folder like "weights" in the main directory of CANF-VC.
 There are 4 checkpoints corresponding to 4 lambda values {256,512,1024,2048}.
+Similar to CANF-VC, using input argumnets like "--mode_dir ./weights --lmda 2048", you can load the checkpoint.

 ## Datasets
 To evaluate CANF-VC on a video dataset, follow the procedure mentioned for CANF-VC [https://github.com/NYCU-MAPL/CANF-VC] to prepare the datasets.